Cross-lingual Transfer of Monolingual Models: Discussion

-Our setup differs significantly from \emph{zero-shot} cross-lingual transfer, where the source model is transferred to the target language during test time, after being fine-tuned on a task in the source language.
-On the contrary, we approach cross-lingual transfer from the perspective of domain adaptation \citep{ruder2019neural}, having English Wikipedia as our target domain and GLUE the collection of target tasks. \citet{gururangan-etal-2020-dont} show that adapting the original language model on the target domain through extra pre-training improves model performance on the target task.
-Our experimental results suggest that this approach is also beneficial for model transfer between two different language domains.
-In particular, the disproportionately higher performance gain of the transferred model in syntactic fine-tuning and probing tasks in the English domain leads us to the conclusion that the original model learns primarily syntactic information during transfer.
-In relation to this, \citet{artetxe-etal-2020-cross} observe that semantic representations are transferred from the original to the target language in their cross-lingual transfer setting.
-Additionally, the reduced performance of the transferred models evaluated on tasks in the source language domain indicates the presence of catastrophic forgetting \citep{yogatama2019learning}.
+Our setup differs significantly from \emph{zero-shot} cross-lingual transfer, where the source model is transferred to the target language at test time, after being fine-tuned on a task in the source language.
+By contrast, we adapt trained monolingual models to the target language through additional pre-training.
+This is inspired by a domain adaptation approach proposed by \newcite{gururangan-etal-2020-dont}.
+They show that adapting the original language model to the target domain through extra pre-training improves model performance on the target task.
+Our results suggest that this approach is also beneficial for model transfer between two different language spaces.
+Future work will study the adaptation of multilingual models with our method and perform a comparison with zero-shot cross-lingual transfer.